-- a.
+a.
 Proof of Ownership.
-The following documents are required as proof of ownership, as applicable: - (1) The POV registration or title document.
-(Foreign documents must be original documents.) - (2) The bill of sale from the seller to the registrant.
-When purchasing a new POV and the final bill of sale has not been issued, the owner will use AE Form 190-1AJ. - (3) A valid purchase order.
-If the registered POV has not been delivered, AE Form 190-1AC will be completed by the registrant and a representative of the company that sold the vehicle. - (4) A copy of the written authority from the U.S. leasing company to transport a leased vehicle to the new duty station in a foreign land and a copy of the lease agreement specifying the dates for which permission to use the leased vehicle has been granted.
+The following documents are required as proof of ownership, as applicable:

+(1) The POV registration or title document.
+(U.S. documents must be original, unless titled in the owner's name.
+Foreign documents must be original documents.)

+(2) The bill of sale from the seller to the registrant.
+When purchasing a new POV and the final bill of sale has not been issued, the owner will use AE Form 190-1AJ.

+(3) A valid purchase order.
+If the registered POV has not been delivered, AE Form 190-1AC will be completed by the registrant and a representative of the company that sold the vehicle.

+(4) A copy of the written authority from the U.S. leasing company to transport a leased vehicle to the new duty station in a foreign land and a copy of the lease agreement specifying the dates for which permission to use the leased vehicle has been granted.